jackwasey/nhds/cran-comments.md

 This is a new release.
+It depends (Suggests:) on 'icd' >= 3.4.
+I am also submitting icd 3.4 with this package.

 ## Test environments
 * MacOS Mojave, R 3.5.2